-Cantum pulcriorem invenire, University of Southampton, director Prof. Mark Everist
+Cantum pulcriorem invenire, funded by the AHRC, University of Southampton, director Prof. Mark Everist

 Musical Life of the late Middle Ages in the Austrian Region (1340-1520), Institut für Musikwissenschaft, Universität Wien, director Prof. dr. Birgit Lodes

-The Production and Reading of Music Sources (PRoMS), University of Manchester, director Prof. Thomas Schmidt.
+The Production and Reading of Music Sources (PRoMS) funded by the AHRC, University of Manchester, director Prof. Thomas Schmidt.

 This AHRC-funded project, a collaboration between Manchester University, the Warburg Institute (School of Advanced Studies, University of London) and the Department of Digital Humanities (King’s College London) presents the first integrated resource for the study of the production and reading of polyphonic music sources from the period c.1480 to c.
 1530 in a European context.
 This will be achieved through a systematic analysis and description of the mise-en-page: the ways in which verbal text, musical notation and other graphic devices interact on the pages of manuscripts and printed editions of that time.